CDC to Issue New Guidelines on Resuming Cruises

 Guidelines to be Issued Shortly?

-The Miami Dade Mayor requested a meeting with the CDC’s Director, Dr. Rochelle Walensky, last week, as reported on Cruise Hive, and this meeting has now taken place.
+The Miami Dade Mayor requested a meeting with the CDC’s Director, Dr. Rochelle Walensky, last week, and this meeting has now taken place.
 The discussion between the Mayor and Director of the CDC focussed mainly on the return of cruising to US ports.
 The Mayor had this to say in a statement after the meeting occurred:

 “We were very encouraged by our call today with CDC Director Dr. Rochelle Walensky, Division Director Dr. Martin Cetron, and the CDC team to discuss the safe return of cruising in the US.
 I was impressed by the Director’s knowledge of the industry and her empathy to the economic hardships the loss of this business has caused.”